 Other Areas of Application Development

-Often Desktop applications are written in a language like C#, vb6, vb.NET, Java, c++ or some other language with a SQL database back end.
-Not as many as there were in the late 90’s due to the growing popularity of the web but are still around.
+Often Desktop applications are written in a language like C#, VB6, Vb.Net, Java, Objective C, C++ or some other language with a SQL database back end.
+Not as many as there were in the late 90’s due to the growing popularity of the web but are still around and need developers to support them.

 The Tiobe index is one kind of indicator for the popularity of programming languages